RHOrga/rhorga.github.io/2023/en/info.md

   - "/info"
 ---

-## Workshop/Talk related information

-Contact us we can publish links or anything else within seconds for the RoHOW participants.

 ## Ordering pizza, croque, ...

 If you don't know where or how to order fast food to the venue just come to the info point and we will help out.

+Ideas for places to order from:

 * [Pizza](https://www.pizzamax.de/)
 * [Croque](http://www.lieferprofi.de/shops/croquemaster/common/03_speisen-uebersicht.php)

 **Best practice:** Give us the money and your order list with the name of the delivery service written on it and we order the food for you.
+We can merge orders or coordinate pickup.

-**Otherwise** use the following address:
+**Otherwise:** use the following address for delivery:
-Denickestraße 22
+> Denickestraße 22
-21073 Hamburg
+> 21073 Hamburg

 ## Overview of important information